cscully-allison/guidepost/readme.md

 After selecting data by brushing over either the bottom or right histograms associated with a subchart, you can retrieve selected data using the above method.

-This will return a pandas dataframe containing all your subselected rows from the original dataset.
+This will return a pandas DataFrame containing all your subselected rows from the original dataset.